nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 # checkUp
-is a **desktop app for managing contacts, optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
-If you can type fast, checkUp can get your contact management tasks done faster than traditional GUI apps.
+is a **desktop app for managing patient details, optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
+If you can type fast, checkUp can get your patient management tasks done faster than traditional GUI apps.